-Utilization Due to methodological changes in measuring pool use, accurate usage data is available only for 2018.
+Due to methodological changes in measuring pool use, accurate total usage data is available only for 2018.
 Drop-in users make a single-entry payment, active users are availing themselves of memberships, public lessons, Aquafit, day camps, advanced courses, and/or school lessons.
 Usage by the Stingrays Swim Team is an estimate produced by the Town of Perth based on membership numbers and observed patterns of use.
 Total pool entries for 2018 were 54,931, indicating that the pool is within a normal range of use.
+2019 is the only year where there is non-drop in usage statistics available for Lanark Highlands residents, with data showing their most significant use of the pool is as part of the Stingrays Swim Team and for school swimming lessons.